ccnmtl/mediathread/README.markdown

 Go to your site in a web browser.

-7. The default database is not very useful.
+7. The default database is not useful.
+At the very least, you need a course and some users.
 Login with the superuser you created in Step #4.

 8. Click the 'Create a Course' link.